fc-io/react-for-beginners/week_04 – API/week_04_b_assignments.md

 ## Assignment – recreate and improve

 * Create a new Git/GitHub repo.
-* Recreate the code/steps of the presentation
+* Recreate the code/steps from the presentation
 * ...but fetch data from another data source (than mine).
   * Examples of APIs that don't require authentication: https://github.com/cezary/simple-apis or find one of your own choosing.
   * API should provide data than can be used in a list or table (most likely provided from an array).
+  * If needed, modify the provided data so that it will fit with your design.
 * Find a new style from https://dribbble.com/tags/free
   * The design picked should have a list or table that you can copy for your data.